mreguler/daily-pennsylvanian-headline-scraper/README.md

+# Updates to the Scraper for The Daily Pennsylvanian Columns Section

+The scraper's `scrape_data_point` function was updated to fetch headlines from the "Columns" section of The Daily Pennsylvanian website.
+Previously, it scraped the main headline from the homepage.
+The new implementation targets the first headline within the "Columns" section by modifying the URL to `https://www.thedp.com/section/columns` and searching for the first `h3` tag with the class `standard-link`.

+---

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).